eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contractAgreementId-for-assets/#322-Provisioning-of-contractAgreementId-for-assets.md

 - [ ] Tombstone is extended with policy payload in case policy is invalid AND auditContractNegotiation api parameter is enabled.
+- [ ] Policy is extended in case of an UsagePolicyValidation

 `````json
 "tombstones": [